 - a.
 A minimum of two (2) public input sessions will be held regarding the draft LRTP. - b.
 At least one (1) public input session will be held in an area identified as being a low-income or minority neighborhood. - c.
 All meetings will be held in accessible facilities. - d.
 Notices for public input sessions will be advertised through local media sources.
 Notices may be posted at governmental offices, public libraries, post offices, on transit buses, at INRCOG, and on the INRCOG website and Facebook page.
 Notices may also be sent to organizations serving traditionally underserved populations. - e.
-Any person with special communication or accommodation needs (i.e., sight, reading, or language barriers, request for online or phone participation, etc.) can contact the MPO (minimum 48 hours prior to the meeting) and arrangements will be made.
+Any person with sight, reading, or language barriers can contact the MPO (minimum 48 hours prior to a session) and arrangements will be made for accommodation.